kennethleungty/Generative-AI-Pharmacist/README.md

-# Meet Macy, the Generative AI Pharmacist
+# Generative AI Pharmacist

 ## Introduction
 Presenting to you, **Macy the AI Pharmacist**!

-Keen to put generative AI tools to the test, I created this animated avatar capable of delivering medication counselling in a realistic and professional-sounding manner.
+Keen to put the latest generative AI tools to the test, I created this animated avatar capable of delivering medication counselling in a realistic and professional-sounding manner.

-Click the thumbnail to watch the demo video to see Macy in action, where she briefly talks about two commonly-prescribed medications.
+Click the thumbnail below (or [visit this link](https://www.youtube.com/watch?v=Jwmshbu_1lQ)) to watch the demo video to see Macy in action, where she briefly talks about two commonly-prescribed medications.

 [![Generative AI Pharmacist](https://img.youtube.com/vi/Jwmshbu_1lQ/0.jpg)](https://youtu.be/Jwmshbu_1lQ "Generative AI Pharmacist")

-The outcome is impressive and will only get better very quickly, given the speed at which generative AI is improving.
+The outcome is pretty impressive and will only get better over time, given the speed at which generative AI is improving.
+To create this demo, it took me 0 dollars and only 25 minutes.

-To create this demo, it took me 0 dollars and only 25 minutes with the help of these tools:
+Here are the tools I used:

 1. [**Midjourney**](https://midjourney.com/home/?callbackUrl=%2Fapp%2F) to generate an image of a female pharmacist
 2. [**ChatGPT**](https://chat.openai.com/chat) to generate script for medication counselling